NanjunChen37/TP_LMMSG/readme.md

 ## Environments

-### To avoid potential dependency conflicts among Python packages, and ensure a clear configuration environment, we employed a dual-environment approach for preprocessing and model training.
+#### To avoid potential dependency conflicts among Python packages, and facilitate future upgrades, we employed a dual-environment approach for preprocessing and model training.

 tp_pre environment is used for structure prediction and graph construction.
-The key package include:
+The key package includes:
 ```
 conda create -n tp_pre python=3.7
 conda activate tp_pre